convergent-dev/demo-app/README.md

-# Companion demo of CLI for demo.convergent.dev
+# Companion demo of CLI app for demo.convergent.dev

 This is the demo app to test code generation in the demo.convergent.dev interface.